ym2805/XIM-GSAPP-Fa20/src/projects/Bridging 3D Green Resource Equality.md

 ### Problem Statement

 Extreme environmental and health issues are shifting real estate values towards greater access to open spaces over transits in NYC.
-How will China town act to maximize accessibility to green spaces for low-income residents affected by city-wide gentrification?
+How will Chinatown act to maximize accessibility to green spaces for low-income residents affected by city-wide gentrification?

 ```
 “What if increasing the population of Chinatown through a high FAR neighborhood